nakshatrasinghh/Amazon-Apparel-Recommendation-System/README.md

 # Amazon-Apparel-Recommendation-System

 Statement: It is a recommendation System based on Content based Clustering .
-Similar items are grouped or clustered using Pairwise Eucledean Distances.
+Similar items are grouped or clustered using Pairwise Cosine Distances.

 Problem statement :
 Build a recommendation engine which suggests similar products to the given product in any e-commerce websites ex.
 Amazon.com, myntra.com etc.